itsays-zqc/my-website/docs/faq/General.md

 Be Polite and Clear:
 Maintain a polite and clear tone when writing your support request.
 Use professional language and appropriate etiquette to express your issue or requirement and express gratitude for the support team's assistance.

-User Feedback：

-Please enter your question and feedback below:

-<textarea rows="20" cols="100" placeholder="Enter your question and feedback here"></textarea>

----

-Thank you for your feedback!
-We will address your question as soon as possible.
-If you need further assistance, please contact our customer support team.
+Please contact our customer support team.

 Contact Information:
 - Phone: 150 6666 1688
-- Email: sales@max-optics.com
+- E-mail: sales@max-optics.com
+- E-mail：support@max-optics.com

 ## How to set up licensing for remote work or home office use?